-Gary Valeriano is a Partner and has practiced in the financial lines and specialty insurance business for over 30 years.
+Gary Valeriano is Of Counsel and has practiced in the financial lines and specialty insurance business for over 30 years.
 His emphasis is in Commercial Crime and Financial Institution insurance.
 Gary has handled complex claims for clients and has defended insurers in litigation.
 He has been a vice chair of the Fidelity and Surety Law Committee of the Tort & Insurance Practice Section of the American Bar Association for several years and Gary recently served as Chair of the Committee, a group which includes over 1,200 Fidelity and Surety practitioners in the United States.
 Gary is also on the advisory committee for the Fidelity Law Association comprised of the leading fidelity insurers in the country.
 Gary is licensed to practice in California, but has appeared pro hac vice in a number of jurisdictions in the western United States.
 Gary served as an adjunct professor of law at Loyola University Law School Los Angeles, teaching a class in Fidelity and Surety Law.

 Gary’s representative experience includes the following:

 - Kurtz v Liberty Mutual Ins.
 Co, et al., 9th Circuit Court of Appeals.
 September 1, 2016 2016 WL 4547366, — Fed.
 Appx–, Case No. 14-55931.
 Successfully defended an employee theft fidelity claim based upon misrepresentations in the application for insurance.